 What type of therapy do you provide?
 Do you offer CBT/DBT?

 All of our therapists use a relational, attachment-based approach that integrates a variety of evidence-based methods.
 We are client-focused, which means we work with each individual to understand them, and their unique needs to apply these in practice.

 Cognitive Behavioural Therapy (CBT) and Dialectical Behavioural Therapy are highly structured types of therapy.
-Our integrative, client-centred approach includes integration CBT/DBT as appropriate.
+Our integrative, client-centred approach includes integration CBT/DBT as well as other modalities as appropriate.
 Please see our "About Us", "Our Team" and blog posts on the Acorn and Anchor Approach for more information.